 Why is a Video Paywall Crucial to the TVOD Model?

 A video paywall is a way to restrict access to premium content by monetizing it.
 To put it simply, users are required to pay a one-time subscription fee or a recurring monthly charge to access content on streaming platforms.

 For advertising-based monetization platforms like YouTube, where advertising revenue is the biggest income source for content creators, a video paywall offers an excellent alternative to digital publishers for generating considerable income and scaling their business.

-Furthermore, content restriction also helps prevent potential revenue loss due to piracy.
+Furthermore, the content restriction also helps prevent potential revenue loss due to piracy.
 Video streaming platforms like Netflix, Hulu, and Amazon Prime, where you have to pay a subscription fee to access their content library, are examples of video paywalls.

 For video content creators looking to take their income potential into their own hands and build a business around the content they publish, video paywalls are the way to go.

 A video paywall frees businesses of advertiser-driven guidelines that could otherwise interfere with their creative vision and impact the overall video output.

 - Gives you complete control over your content and income

 - Protects your content from piracy and illegal distribution

 - Allows you to build a closer, more personal relationship with your viewers, and